johnttaylor/pim/README-Intro-TShell.md

 virtual Security::Permission_T getMinPermissionRequired() const noexcept = 0;
 ```

-In practice there is `Cpl::TShell::Cmd::Command` base class that
+In practice there is `Cpl::TShell::Cmd::Command` base class that implements
-implements the self registration of the command with the shell's
+the self registration of the command with the command list along with some
-command list along with some other (minimal) boiler plate code.
+other (minimal) boiler plate code.

 # Summary
 If you have never used a _debug console_ of some kind on your embedded